Talk to Your Child’s Doctor About HPV Cancer Prevention

 “I encourage parents to make both appointments for the HPV vaccination (or all three depending on your child’s age) at the same time so you don’t forget,” Martin said.
 “Start talking with your pediatrician early to get all of your questions answered regarding the vaccination.
 If you still have questions or concerns, I recommend that you look at a reputable website like the CDC’s HPV page for more information.”

-To find out more about HPV and the recommended vaccinations, please visit the CDC HPV site at www.cdc.gov/hpv/index.html.
+To find out more about HPV and the recommended vaccinations for HPV prevention, please visit the CDC HPV site at www.cdc.gov/hpv/index.html.